Most farms start with soil and sunshine. Moonflower Farms in Houston started with space.

 How a NASA Life Support Engineer Ended Up Farming in a Warehouse

 That experience left an impression.
-In an era of climate pressure and resource scarcity, Federico saw something bigger than just engineering solutions—he saw how nature, technology, and human ingenuity could work together to restore balance.
+In an era of climate pressure and resource scarcity, Federico realized something bigger: technology and natural systems can work together to restore balance.

-The name “Moonflower” isn’t just poetic.
-It comes from Federico’s original vision: to help NASA one day “put flowers on the moon.”
-That spirit of innovation and hope is embedded in everything the farm does.
+The name isn’t just poetic.
+It reflects Federico’s original dream: to help NASA one day “put flowers on the moon.”
+That spirit of innovation is at the heart of Moonflower’s mission.

 Why This Story Matters

-Moonflower isn’t just about growing microgreens.
-It’s about rethinking how food, water, and air intersect in the heart of our cities.
-It’s about taking lessons from space exploration and applying them to the neighborhoods where we live.
+Moonflower Farms isn’t just about growing microgreens—it’s about rethinking how food, water, and air intersect in the heart of our cities.
+It’s about taking lessons from space exploration and applying them to sustainable farming on Earth.

 Explore Experiences at Moonflower Farms